Jan - Dec, 2024

 Building Strong and Resilient Communities

-The ACTivate (Activating Community Tourism) program is an exciting collaboration between GMIST and The Coady Institute at St. Francis Xavier University that will support community change leaders who wish to learn how to apply a citizen-led approach to community development.
-This program is aimed at proactive learners who wish to explore the strengths in their communities as opposed to focusing on the deficiencies.
-And, most importantly, the program will introduce ways to activate those strengths to create strong and resilient communities.
+The ACTivate (Activating Community Tourism) program is an exciting collaboration between GMIST and the Coady Institute at St. Francis Xavier University that supports community change leaders who wish to learn how to apply a citizen-led approach to community development.
+We believe that a “Great Place to Live is a Great Place to Visit,” so this program isn’t necessarily about building out a templated approach to destination development, it is about thinking about your community holistically and understanding the need to put your community at the centre of the developmental process.
+To that end, the idea is for participants and communities to follow their own path and decide what is best for them – that may manifest itself in a tourism plan, or it may be pursuing a new early childhood education centre to support working parents, or it may be tackling a housing shortage.
+ACTivate is about tapping into your ability to dream and those dreams can be as big or as small as you want.
+This program is aimed at proactive learners who wish to explore the strengths of their communities as opposed to focusing on the deficiencies.
+And – most importantly – the program will introduce ways to activate those strengths to create strong and resilient communities.

 The Learning Process